Communicative Disorders Assistant holding earphones over a young child's ears in a hearing clinic setting

 Additional information

 In addition to these requirements, applicants must also provide proof of a current standard First Aid, C.P.R.
-BLS certification, and verification of immunization prior to the commencement of the preclinical course, “Introduction to Theory and Practice,” in semester 1.
+BLS certification, and verification of immunization as outlined on the clinical preparedness permit prior to the commencement semester 2.

 Information about placement requirements